 Death of the advertising model

-It’s not just in digital.
 The advertising model is dead all over.
 Think about it for a minute.
-A 30-second commercial in the Super Bowl topped $4 million this year — an astounding figure.
+A 30-second commercial in the Super Bowl topped $5 million this year — an astounding figure.
 When you add in the costs of talent and other production costs, that single ad might cost a firm double that amount.
 Yet, TV consumption dwindled, especially among younger viewers, as you see below.

 But, you might say, “look at the reach you get for a mere $5 million for a Super Bowl commercial!”

 True.
 The Super Bowl draws an enormous crowd; many of whom are there just to see the new commercials.
 But, despite a few high-profile successes, the failures of Super Bowl ads to deliver value to advertisers is a legend.
 For every Budweiser Clydesdale that wins our hearts, you have many Nationwides, GoDaddys, and other outright losers.

 Look how consumer behavior surrounding other TV programming limits the success of the advertising model.
 Today, watching live TV is passé.
 Today’s consumers, especially millennials, record their favorite shows and skip the commercials or watch online with limited or no commercials (using services like Netflix or Hulu).
 And, since 2010, when the post that started this article was published, people found their remotes, and now 96% skip commercials when they can, a function made easier by new options to easily skip entire commercials blocks offered by many cable providers to viewers who record programs.

 In fact, in researching this post, I found a hack allowing you access to a hidden button that makes commercial skipping easier.